fedspendingtransparency/openbeta/_concepts/financial-assistance-award-summary.md

 category: "Summary Pages:"

-headline: Financial Assistance Award Summary
+headline: Grant Summary

 copy:
-  - text: Below is an example of how Financial Assistance Award data could be displayed.
+  - text: Below is an example of how Grant award data could be displayed.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.

 discussion_title: "Discussion suggestions:"